Thomas Kinsella

 Thomas Kinsella (4 May 1928 – 22 December 2021) was an Irish poet, translator, editor, and publisher.
-Born outside Dublin, Kinsella attended University College Dublin before entering the civil service.
+Born outside Dublin, he attended University College Dublin before entering the civil service.
 He began publishing poetry in the early 1950s and, around the same time, translated early Irish poetry into English.
-In the 1960s, he moved to the United States to teach English at universities including Temple University.
+In the 1960s, he moved to the United States to teach English at universities, including Temple University.
 Kinsella continued to publish steadily until the 2010s.

 Early life and work

 Thomas Kinsella was born on 4 May 1928 in Inchicore to working-class but "cultured" parents John Paul Kinsella and Agnes, née Casserly.
-His father and grandfather both worked in Guinness's brewery, his father, a union organiser, in the cooperage, later working as "a helper, a labourer, on a Guinness delivery lorry"; his grandfather ran a barge from the brewery to sea-going vessels in Dublin harbour.
+His father and grandfather both worked in Guinness's brewery: his father, a union organiser, in the cooperage, later working as "a helper, a labourer, on a Guinness delivery lorry"; his grandfather ran a barge from the brewery to sea-going vessels in Dublin harbour.
 Kinsella spent most of his childhood in the Kilmainham/ Inchicore area of Dublin, and was educated at the Model School, Inchicore, where classes were taught in the Irish language, and at the O'Connell Schools in North Richmond Street, Dublin.
 He entered University College Dublin in 1946, initially to study science.
-After a few terms in college, he took a post in the Irish civil service in the department of finance and continued his university studies at night, having switched to humanities and arts.
+After a few terms in college, he took a post in the Irish Civil Service in the department of finance and continued his university studies at night, having switched to humanities and arts.

 Many of Kinsella's early poems were published in the University College Dublin magazine National Student from 1951 to 1953.
 His first pamphlet, The Starlit Eye (1952), was published by Liam Miller's Dolmen Press, as was Poems (1956), his first book-length publication.
 These were followed by Another September (1958–1962), Moralities (1960), Downstream (1962), Wormwood (1966), and the long poem Nightwalker (1967).